- What is earthquake insurance?

 Earthquake insurance is an endorsement or a standalone policy that covers damage to your home and property caused by earthquakes and is sometimes called coverage for earth movement.
 It covers a range of damage caused by earth movement, including landslides and mudslides.

-Does home insurance cover earthquakes?
+Does home insurance cover earthquake damage?

 Earth movement is excluded from coverage in a standard homeowners insurance policy.
 Some policies include coverage for all types of earth movement, including landslides and sinkholes, while others only cover earthquakes.